 Knowledge and insight into new business/ growth sectors and high-level expertise to allow corporate analysis are required to properly carry out stewardship activities in private equity investment.
 In addition, in-depth understanding of companies and businesses, strategic initiatives that lead companies to growth, risk management and other extensive capabilities are also essential.

 JAFCO's investment staff work to enhance such capabilities by gaining the experience of deep involvement in management at investee companies.

 In addition to the investment division, JAFCO has divisions that specialize in due diligence of investment candidates, business development support and administrative consultations.
 This allows us to carry out broad-ranging investment activity and value adding support.

 By sharing and accumulating profound experience and expertise on a company-wide basis, JAFCO will work to build a mechanism for providing more effective growth support.

-It is our policy not to disclose our self-evaluation of the implementation status of Japan’s Stewardship Code, as the majority of our portfolio companies are unlisted companies.
+It is our policy not to disclose our self-evaluation of the implementation status of Japan's Stewardship Code, as the majority of our investee companies are unlisted companies.